Mithreindeir/nom/README.md

 [![Build Status](https://travis-ci.org/Mithreindeir/nom.svg?branch=master)](https://travis-ci.org/Mithreindeir/Nom)

 Nom lang is a dynamically typed lightweight functional language focusing on simplicity and embeddability.
+It is lexically scoped, however only functions are considered code blocks.
+At the moment automatic memory managment is limited to reference counting, so avoid circular references.
+The Standard Library is currently being implemented, and not all functionality is there.

+## Install
 To install on linux, run the install.sh script.
 Any program you make will require you to type "nom program_name" or just add #!/usr/bin/nom to the beginning of the scripts to specify which interpreter to use.
 REPL isn't well tested.
 Examples are in tests folder.